 Hitchcock Hall – Hitchcock Hall is located on Main Street, and lies between Lane Hall and Winslow Hall.
 The co-ed residence is a facility that houses 17 upperclassmen students and includes a kitchen with a stove, refrigerator, and microwave.
 Hitchcock Hall shares a large backyard with Lane Hall and Barrett Hall.
 You’ll also find a back porch and porch swing

 May House – Formerly the home of the Reverend Samuel May, Jr, this historic co-ed residence hall is one of only a handful of homes authenticated as being a stop on the “Underground Railroad.”
-Housing 23 upperclassmen students, May House is also home to the Animal Welfare Living Learning Community.
+Housing 23 upperclassmen students.

 Susan E. Knight Hall – A co-ed residence, Knight Hall houses 96 students in a traditional residence hall format of mostly double rooms and large shared bathrooms.
 Each floor has a large lounge with microwave, comfortable seating, and television.
 Knight is a favorite among first year students!
 The front entrance looks out over the town common.

 Winslow Hall – Located on Main Street, adjacent to Hitchcock Hall, Winslow Hall is a co-ed residence that houses 22 upperclassmen students.
 Built in the late 1700s, a beautiful pillared entrance leads into a large, fully furnished common area.
 The hall has a kitchen complete with a stove, refrigerator, and microwave.
 Residents also enjoy a large side yard.
 Winslow Hall is a Gender Inclusive Residence Hall.